bentomhall/nih-system/spells/SpellsQ-Z.md

 **Duration:** Concentration, up to 10 minutes

 An invisible wall of force springs into existence at a point you choose within range.
 The wall appears in any orientation you choose, as a horizontal or vertical barrier or at an angle.
 It can be free floating or resting on a solid surface.
-You can form it into a hemispherical dome or a sphere with a radius of up to 10 feet, or you can shape a flat surface made up of ten 10-foot-by-10-foot panels.
+You can shape a flat surface made up of ten 10-foot-by-10-foot panels.
 Each panel must be contiguous with another panel.
 In any form, the wall is 1/4 inch thick.
 It lasts for the duration.
 If the wall cuts through a creature’s space when it appears, the creature is pushed to one side of the wall (your choice which side).

 Nothing can physically pass through the wall.
-It is immune to all damage and can’t be dispelled by _dispel magic_.
-A _disintegrate_ spell destroys the wall instantly, however.
 The wall also extends into the Ethereal Plane, blocking ethereal travel through the wall.
+Each panel of the wall has an AC of 17, a damage threshold of 10, and 45 HP.
+When its HP is reduced to 0, that panel collapses.

+**_Overcast:_** When you cast this spell using more than 15 AET, its HP increases by 3 for every additional AET spent.

 ##### Wall of Ice

-**Cost:** (6)
+**Cost:** 12 AET

 **Casting Time:** 1 action